hkfuertes/rpi_clock_display/README.md

 ![image](pictures/screenshot.jpg "Running")

 ## LCD Panel installation
 Please refer to your lcd installation process for more detail.
-For my panel to work I needed to follow this steps on a fresh Raspbian Lite (buster) image.
+For my panel to work I needed to follow this steps on a fresh Raspbian Lite (buster) image:

 ```bash
 git clone https://github.com/goodtft/LCD-show.git